 I have a Master’s Degree in Africana Studies (State University of New York at Albany), Math Education and Educational Policy (University of Virginia) and Education Leadership (George Mason University).

-I am excited to be the Assistant Principal of Drew Model Elementary School and look forward to meeting the families and students of the Drew Model community.
+I am excited to be the Assistant Principal of Dr. Charles R. Drew Elementary School and look forward to meeting the families and students of the Drew community.

 QUOTE: “Students should actively create their learning rather than passively consume it.” – John Spencer